-SANS was founded in 2002 by a group of concerned citizen bound by the shared tragedy of a loved one lost to suicide.
-Our mission is simple, prevent suicide.
-We believe education is the key to prevention so we are currently focusing our efforts on advocacy and funding for school based suicide and mental health education programs.
+SANS (See a New Sun) was founded in 2002 by a group of concerned citizens bound by the shared tragedy of a loved one lost to suicide.
+In 2019, our vision expanded.
+We have acknowledged that substance abuse and suicide have a strong relationship.
+We have engaged in activities and awareness which were previously overseen by WASA (Westford Against Substance Abuse).
+Our mission is simple, prevent suicide by education and awareness and educate people on substance abuse.
+We believe education is the key to prevention, so we are currently focusing our efforts on programs such as suicide, substance abuse and mental health issues.
 SANS is unique in that it is the only suicide prevention organization of its kind.
-SANS works directly with school administrators to fund suicide prevention programs and to bring down the suicide stigma within secondary schools.
+SANS works directly with school administrators to fund suicide awareness programs and to bring down the suicide stigma within secondary schools.

 SOS Signs of Suicide® Prevention program is an award-winning, nationally recognized program designed for middle and high school-age students.
 The program teaches students how to identify the symptoms of depression and suicidality in themselves or their friends, and encourages help-seeking through the use of the ACT® technique (Acknowledge, Care, Tell).
 Through the use of modeling, youth are taught to recognize the signs of distress, in either themselves or a friend, and to respond effectively.

 The SOS High School program is the only school-based suicide prevention program listed on the Substance Abuse and Mental Health Services Administration’s National Registry of Evidence-based Programs and Practices that addresses suicide risk and depression, while reducing suicide attempts.
 In a randomized control study, the SOS program showed a reduction in self-reported suicide attempts by 40% (BMC Public Health, July 2007).